AhmedNabil15994/Mypets_backend/README.md

-## About Alsinaeia
+## About Mypets <br>

+Mypets is platform for all pets needs.

-Alsinaeia Dashboard and  Api
+MyPets Dashboard and  Api